ShepherdQR/PaperSourceCodesBackup/1nbvDisplayOK/README.md

  * @Date: 2020-05-25 23:43:04
  * @Github: https://github.com/ShepherdQR
  * @LastEditors: Shepherd Qirong
- * @LastEditTime: 2020-05-25 23:45:16
+ * @LastEditTime: 2020-08-01 16:29:16
  * @Copyright (c) 2019--20xx Shepherd Qirong.
 All rights reserved.
 -->

-We build a cube to scan.
-It is used to check out the precission.
-Also, the scan file can be used as the sensorRaw files used in nbv solving.
-Just marked here.
+The bunny works well, because it can be contained in a ball, while for the vehicle model, the nbv planning program does not work well.